simrenbasra/simys-blog/_posts/2026-06-21-simbot_has_skills_part_3.md

 #### **1. Defining a learning path**

 The main goal is to recommend blog posts based on the user’s query.
-For example, if a user asks “I want to learn about embeddings”, the system suggests relevant posts covering embeddings and closely related topics.
+For example, if a user asks _“I want to learn about embeddings”_, the system suggests relevant posts about embeddings and closely related topics.

 This is important for the tutor mode, where users will be able to select a topic and then follow a structured learning path.

 #### **2. Follow-up reading after questions**

 When answering a question, users may benefit from suggestions on what to read next.
-This helps them continue exploring topics, especially if they are not sure what to ask after receiving an answer.
+This helps them continue exploring topics, especially if they are not sure what to ask next.

-For now, this skill is called within the question-answering skill so that after generating an answer, the system can recommend what to read next.
+For now, this skill is called within the RAG retrieval skill so that after generating an answer, the system can recommend what to read next.

-**NOTE:** The RAG logic has now been moved into its own dedicated skill.
-This is because the orchestrator will be calling each skill independently.
+_**NOTE:** The RAG logic has now been moved into its own dedicated skill.
+This is because the orchestrator will be calling each skill independently._

 <br>